“Perhaps it takes a purer faith to praise God for unrealized blessings than for those we once enjoyed or those we enjoy now.” ― A.W. Tozer

 It has been nearly four years since my divorce.
 Adjustments to co-parenting schedules during the holidays can be a challenge.
 Not so much from a logistical standpoint, but rather an emotional place.
 It does not feel the same.
 Past traditions fall away, while new traditions are born.

-Taking full advantage of this peaceful time, I chose to spend the day in silence and self-reflection.
+Taking full advantage of this peaceful time, I chose to spend the day in silence and self-reflection, and to think about what I am thankful for.
 For several weeks, life has thrown some major curve balls.
 There were moments that I was unsure I could endure such challenges.
 My sole intent, for Thanksgiving this year, was to give thanks for the past, present, and unrealized blessings in my life.

 Don’t let me fool you into believing that I am enlightened/Ghandi-ish/Oprah-esque/Buddha-like all the time.
 Practicing gratitude has been deeply rooted in my belief system for several years now.
 However, I am human and I am flawed.
 Sometimes we forget.
 So many of us have lost sight of this and it takes one day out of the year to remind us of the gift of being thankful.